Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 Create a folder on your desktop AcrobatVolume, and copy the contents of mount volume (from step 3 above) to that folder.

-Next, use Customization Wizard on the Acrobat DC Installer.pkg in the AcrobatVolume folder structure.
+Next, use Customization Wizard on the Acrobat Installer.pkg in the AcrobatVolume folder structure.

 You can also set up the plist preferences for your customized packages.
 To learn more, see Pre-deployment configuration.

-Create a customized installer with the name Acrobat DC Installer.pkg.
+Create a customized installer with the name Acrobat Installer.pkg.

 Replace the customized installer package created in Step 6, above to the AcrobatVolume folder.

-Now we have “AcrobatVolume” folder with dmg contents AND Customized Acrobat DC installer.
+Now we have “AcrobatVolume” folder with dmg contents AND Customized Acrobat installer.

 Next, run the following command line to use AcrobatVolume folder to the create the APRO20.0.dmg: